EtherLoda/minifc/api/README.md

-# Mini-FC API
+# GoalXI API

-Backend RESTful API for the Mini-FC football manager web game.
+Backend RESTful API for the GoalXI football manager web game.

 ## Description

-Mini-FC is a pixel-art football manager game where you can create, manage, and customize your own team of players.
+GoalXI is a pixel-art football manager game where you can create, manage, and customize your own team of players.
 This API provides the backend services for player management, authentication, and game data.

 ## Tech Stack